quadriga-dk/OER-Workshop/content/setup.md

 ---
 Automatically fill the<br>
 "Website" field with the URL to<br>
-Your GitHub Pages
+your GitHub Pages
 ```

-Return to the main page of Your repository via the "Code" tab in the top left.
+Return to the main page of your repository via the "Code" tab in the top left.
 In the right sidebar you can edit the "About" section by clicking on the gear icon.
 Select the checkbox "Use your GitHub Pages website" (see {numref}`fig-pages-url`).
-This will prefill the "Website" field with the URL to Your GitHub Pages.
+This will prefill the "Website" field with the URL to your GitHub Pages.

 ## Edit `README.md`